$2 and 7 Minute Creamy Scrambled Eggs

 - Leave the egg mixture on the counter for at least 10 minutes.

-- Heat the stove top to medium-low (~4 out of 10) and, once it’s had a minute or two to heat up, lightly coat the bottom of the pan with butter.
+- Heat the stove top to medium-low (~4 out of 10) and, once it’s been a minute or two to heat up, lightly coat the bottom of the pan with butter.
+Once coated, pour eggs into the pan.

 - Once the eggs start to form at the bottom of the pan, begin to stir with the spatula.
-Continue to stir constantly until the eggs almost reach your desired done-ness (~2-3 minutes).
+Continue to stir constantly (~2-3 minutes) until the eggs almost reach your desired done-ness.
 Scrape the sides of the pan to keep any eggs from sticking.

 - Remove the eggs from pan about 30 seconds before they reach your desired done-ness and allow them to come up to temperature on the plate.